 Due to the five named storms that made landfall in Louisiana in 2020, All Hands and Hearts had another team prepared to rapidly respond to Hurricane Ida.
 The Hurricane Laura Team was pulled back to the safety of San Antonio, Texas, in preparation for the storm.
 Now that it is safe, the team has returned to Dequincy and is prepared to provide any additional resources necessary to further respond to Ida.

 On multiple fronts, we were prepared to respond immediately to Hurricane Ida and launch a program of volunteers and staff to support the impacts.

 Since Hurricane Katrina in 2005, All Hands and Hearts has responded to 4 major disasters in Louisiana, including our current response and recovery efforts in the aftermath of Hurricanes Laura and Delta that hit Southeast Louisiana just one year ago.

 Images show the movement of Hurricane Ida as it made landfall on August 29, 2021.

-Ida passed over the northeastern United States the evening of September 1, causing destructive tornadoes and historic levels of rainfall in areas which were already saturated by Hurricane Henri in late-August.
+Ida passed over the northeastern United States the evening of September 1, causing destructive tornadoes and historic levels of rainfall in areas that were already saturated by Hurricane Henri in late-August.
 In New York City, most city subway lines were suspended due to the flooding, and both New York and New Jersey declared a state of emergency.
 The rain was so extensive that for many parts of New York City, it is the first time in history that there has ever been a flash flood emergency warning.